2015 Calendar of Events

 The Whitefish Point: Run for the Light benefit race was voted Best Race Event in 2014 by The Upper Peninsula Road Runners Club!

 Speaker Series: The Great Lakes Shipwreck Historical Society

 Tuesday: November 10, 2015Edmund Fitzgerald 40th Anniversary Memorial Ceremony

 Location: Shipwreck Museum Main Gallery

 The bell of this most famous Great Lakes shipwreck was recovered at the request of surviving family members in 1995 and is now on display as a memorial at the Great Lakes Shipwreck Museum at Whitefish Point, Michigan.
-The Shipwreck Museum will offer its annual Memorial Service this year on Wednesday, November 10, 2014 beginning at 7:00 pm in the Shipwreck Museum building.
-Public seating will begin no earlier than 6:30 pm on a first-come, first-served basis.
+The Shipwreck Museum will offer its annual Memorial Service this year on Tuesday, November 10, 2015 beginning at 7:00 pm in the Shipwreck Museum Main Gallery Building.

-The public is cordially invited to attend.
+The public is cordially invited to attend and view a "live feed" televised showing of the ceremony in the US Navy Radio Building, Motor Lifeboat House and Museum Gift Store.
 The service includes music, reflections, and a Call to the Last Watch Ceremony during which the bell is tolled 29 times for each crew member, plus a 30th ring to remember all Mariners lost on the Great Lakes.
 Refreshments will be served immediately following.

 The Michigan Council for Arts and Cultural Affairs (MCACA) has supported the Great Lakes Shipwreck Museum for many years through a series of cultural grant programs that are designed to promote appreciation of and education in the Fine Arts in Michigan.
 The Shipwreck Museum is a current recipient of a Program for Operational Support Award for 2014.